Rocket barrage from Gaza hits Israel, no one hurt - police

 "It's a (rocket) barrage such as we haven't seen for two years," Haim Yellin, a local Israeli municipal official in the south, told Army Radio, referring to an eight-day war between Israel and Palestinian militants in Gaza in November 2012.

-Sirens sounded in several communities across southern Israel to alert residents to take shelter and general warnings urged everyone in the area to remain indoors.
+Sirens sounded in several communities across southern Israel to alert residents to take shelter and general warnings were given urging everyone in the area to remain indoors.

 "It appears as though the waves of rockets have come in response to our preventive operations of yesterday," Israeli Prime Minister Benjamin Netanyahu said in a statement.